 High-frequency trading firms, market makers, and incumbent clearinghouses aren’t villains.
 They’re simply for-profit companies operating rationally within the rules they were given — or helped create.
 There is no scienter — no intent to harm, no conspiracy, no bad faith.

 A firm that captures spread without the obligations of a traditional market maker is simply doing what any rational actor would do.
-The previous article covered what those obligations used to look like — and when they disappeared.
 The problem has never been the players.
 It is the game.
 Change the game, and the behavior follows.

 The Liquidity Provider Is Not Indispensable